 I think Gomes wrote very flawed characters which is perhaps why they ended up feeling so realistic.
 All of the girls had their weaknesses as they had their strengths, but all that they had in common is that one way or another they were being silenced.

 It was only when they finally spoke that things begin to make sense.
 It was only when they spoke that they could see that they aren’t as alone as they think.

 We Are Not Okay by Natalia Gomes deals with a lot of current issues that young people go through, and perhaps if one of them reads this book and realises that they are not alone, perhaps will be one more person who won’t be silenced.

-King of Fools by Amanda Foody is available in paperback and you can get it now on Amazon(affiliated link).
+We Are Not Okay by Natália Gomes is available in paperback and you can get it now on Amazon(affiliated link).

-Thanks HQ and Nina Douglas for sending me a paperback copy of King of Fools in exchange for my honest review.
+Thanks HQ and Nina Douglas for sending me a paperback copy of We Are Not Okay in exchange for my honest review.